nagan319/NEXACut-Pro/readme.txt

-Use of OpenCV allows for easy addition of already used stock Files for new parts converted from STL to SVG format Part placement is optimized by a genetic nesting algorithm *Possible integration with SolidWorks API for full automation
+Use of OpenCV allows for easy addition of already used stock Files for new parts converted from STL to SVG format Part placement is optimized by a genetic nesting algorithm *Possible integration of SolidWorks API for full automation